Table of Contents

 For participant observation, the observer is integrated into the event of observation.
 Here, a frequent problem is to simultaneously participate and record.
-The observation without participation requires “mere” observing and recording, which can be assessed as well by respective media (e.g. video camera).
+The observation without participation requires “mere” observing and recording, which can be assessed by respective media (e.g., video camera).

 Quantitative interviews are highly standardized.
 There are different levels of standardization: